Bears vs. Steelers preview: Game picks, bold predictions, how to watch

 Bold predictions

-Both Rome Odunze and DJ Moore will both have big games with explosive plays and 100-plus yards.
-The receivers have favorable matchups outside and, if the Bears protect the passer well, the Bears should be able to work the ball down the field. — SB
+Both Moore and Odunze will have big games with explosive plays and 100-plus yards.
+The receivers have favorable matchups outside and, if the Bears protect the passer well, they should be able to work the ball down the field. — SB

-If Rodgers plays, this feels like a game where Joe Tryon-Shoyinka gets his first career sack with the Bears.
-He’s used a quick first step in the past to sack opposing quarterbacks, and he gets one on Sunday.
-Plus, the Bears’ defense ends the game with more sacks than the Steelers. — NM
+This feels like a game in which Tryon-Shoyinka records his first career sack with the Bears.
+He’s used a quick first step in the past to sack opposing quarterbacks, and he’ll get one Sunday.
+Plus, the Bears’ defense will end the game with more sacks than the Steelers. — NM

 [READ: Bears’ Week 12 keys to beating Steelers in matchup at Soldier Field]